Set up Git repository locally for documentation

 Using the appropriate repository, create a fork of the repository into your own GitHub account by using the GitHub website.

-A personal fork is required since all main documentation repositories provide read-only access, which means you cannot make changes directly on content in the repositories.
+A personal fork is required since all main documentation repositories provide read-only access.
 To make changes, you must submit a pull request from your fork into the main repository.
 To facilitate this process, you first need your own copy of the repository, in which you have write access.
 A GitHub fork serves that purpose.

 Go to the main repository's GitHub page and click the Fork button on the upper right.